 Goat Doctor John Brinkley

 Becoming a doctor takes many years of both theoretical and practical training.
 Doctors have a highly esteemed place in society because of their dedication to their patient’s health and well-being.
 The medical field and practice of a doctor are not to be taken lightly.
 It is a life and death matter.

 Every once in a while, you hear about someone who pretended to have a qualification they did not.
-That was the case with John Brinkley, who fraudulently claimed to be a medical doctor in the earliest 20th century.
-His story is an unbelievable one; you can listen to the hosts break down John Brinkley’s story in Episode 62.
+That was the case with John Brinkley, who fraudulently claimed to be a medical doctor in the earliest 20th Century.
+His story is unbelievable; you can listen to the hosts break down John Brinkley’s story in Episode 62.